 Students are evaluated and given credit by the group facilitators on the basis of attendance and engagement with the subject matter of the formation process.
 Students should register in both the fall and spring of the first year.
 Exceptions to this rule must be requested in writing from the director of spiritual life and formation.

 All internships are negotiated through the Perkins Intern Program Office.
-Students without existing employment at a suitable site for internship will be placed in a teaching congregation or agency setting appropriate to their degree track.
-The program requires at least 20 hours of ministry per week in the internship placement.
+Students without existing employment at a suitable site for internship will be placed in a teaching congregation or agency setting appropriate to their degree concentration.
+The program requires at least 20 hours per week (inclusive of the Internship Seminar) of work in the internship placement.
+All interns receive a stipend.

 During the internship course, students do ministry under supervision and reflect theologically on their experiences.
 As the interns become more competent and self-confident in carrying out the tasks of ministry and gain theological, emotional and spiritual maturity in their understanding of it, they prepare themselves to provide resourceful, faithful Christian leadership in the world.

 The design of the Perkins Intern Program assumes interns to be adult learners who can assess and value their past experiences and vocational goals and build on these creatively and systematically in pursuing the learning opportunities offered at their particular internship site.
-To that end, the internship course curriculum specifies a set of required competencies under each of three categories (Be Aware
+To that end, the internship course curriculum specifies a set of required competencies under each of three categories (Be Aware, Think Theologically, and Lead Faithfully), tailored to the student's particular degree concentration.

 Admission to Candidacy